 Jesse looks like a man, and smells like a man.

-And he does t
+And he does the laundry.

-he laundry.
+And he does the laundry.

 But the important thing about Jesse is that he picked me.